mtsch/Ripserer.jl/docs/src/index.md

 ## Introduction

 Ripserer is a pure Julia implementation of the [Ripser](https://github.com/Ripser/ripser) algorithm for computing persistent homology.
-Roughly speaking, it can be used to detect topological holes in data in a noise-resistant, stable way.
-If you are unfamilliar with persistent homology, I recommend reading this [excellent introduction](https://towardsdatascience.com/persistent-homology-with-examples-1974d4b9c3d0).
+Roughly speaking, persistent homology detects topological holes in data in a noise-resistant, stable way.
+If you are unfamiliar with persistent homology, I recommend reading this [excellent introduction](https://towardsdatascience.com/persistent-homology-with-examples-1974d4b9c3d0).